 Spread the flour in an even layer on a baking sheet and toast it at 350 degrees F for 6-7 minutes until it reaches 160 degrees F. It will start to brown lightly, but won’t affect the flavor of the cookie dough.

-- While the flour is toasting, use a hand mixer to whip the butter and sugars together in a bowl until light and fluffy, 2-3 minutes.
+- While the flour is toasting, use an electric mixer or stand mixer to whip the butter and sugars together in a large bowl until light and fluffy, 2-3 minutes.

 - Now, mix in the vanilla and salt until combined.

 - Add the flour to the bowl shortly after it comes out of the oven.
 Adding warm flour is key to getting that cookie dough texture without the addition of eggs.
 Mix until it’s just combined.

 - Add milk 1 tablespoon at a time until the batter comes together.

 - Finally, add in the chocolate chips, sprinkles, crushed Oreos, or whatever different mix-ins your heart desires into the raw dough.